QUARK-framework/QUARK/docs/index.rst

 ..
-QUARK documentation master file, created by sphinx-quickstart on Fri Feb  4 11:04:21 2022.
+QUARK documentation main file, created by sphinx-quickstart on Fri Feb  4 11:04:21 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to QUARK's documentation!
+Welcome to QUARK's Documentation!
 =================================

 **QUantum computing Application benchmaRK** (QUARK) is a framework for designing, implementing, executing, and analyzing